 Fertilizer

-If you do decide to fertilize the plant, make sure that the food you choose is meant for succulents and cactuses or has a low level of nitrogen.
+If you decide to fertilize the plant, make sure that the food you choose is meant for succulents and cactuses or has a low nitrogen level.
 You can also encourage more growth by giving the plant a larger pot.

 Propagation

 The stems should develop roots in about two months.
 Keep them out of direct sunlight, and consider putting a plastic bag on top of the pot to help it retain moisture.
-You shouldn’t need to water the cuttings too often in those first few months.
+You should only need to water the cuttings sparingly in those first few months.

 Troubleshooting